ian-bateman/os-xtoo/README.md

 ## Netbeans IDE
 Work is underway to package [Netbeans](https://github.com/apache/incubator-netbeans) 9 from source.
+Netbeans is presently in a initial usable state.
+Though additional modules have caused some Bundle errors presently being worked on.
+The platform has no issues.
+The Editor package is the one presently having bundle issues.
+Which we are working on resolving, along with Java 9 specific isssues.

-THere is no ETA at this time when this will be done, or initial work in a usable state.
+There is no ETA at this time when this work will be completed.
 We do use Netbeans as our primary IDE for C and Java.

 ## Eclipse IDE
 There are no plans to package Eclipse IDE from source.
 We are